- Last Updated: 26 April 2022

 At a glance

-- A director may receive a loan advance from their own company provided that it is not in financial difficulty, subject to its articles and the 2006 Companies Act.
+• A director is permitted to receive loan advance from their own company provided that it is not in financial difficulty, this is also subject to the provisions set down by its Articles and the requirements of the Companies Act.

-An overdrawn director’s current account that is not repaid is treated as an outstanding loan and this may create tax complications for both the company and its director.
+If a DLA is not repaid within certain time limis, this creates tax complications for both the company and its director.

 Company tax charge on outstanding loans to participators: s.455 CTA 2010

-- When a director who is a participator (or any other participator in a close company) is made a loan that is left outstanding for more than nine months after the company’s accounting period end, the company will be required to pay tax under s.455 CTA 2010.
+• When a director (or any other participator in a close company) is made a loan that is left outstanding for more than nine months after the company’s accounting period end, the company will be required to pay tax under s.455 CTA 2010.

 Top tips and planning points